f5devcentral/f5-agility-labs-automation/docs/class07/aws-console.rst

    consuming F5 BIG-IP marketplace offers if you are using your own AWS account.

-During this class we will be using the Blue Print / Class Labeled.
+During this class we will be using the Blue Print labeled

 "Agility 2020 - Dude Where's My Services: Introduction to Service Discovery with Consul"